 The Firm also works with prospective employers and its Clients to assure a smooth transition process if the employee has a non-compete or non-solicit agreement but has moved on to new employment.
 On occasion this scenario presents itself when an employee or his/her new employer receives a “cease and desist” communication from the former employer.
 Mr. McBride can respond to this cease and desist letter, offer potential solutions to the dispute, and often prevent further escalation of the matter.
 He often works with a Client’s new employer to defend the threats from the former employer.
 On occasion, the new employer will agree to pay the Client’s attorney’s fees and for the Firm to negotiate and/or litigate the matter.

+Effective January 1, 2022, the Illinois Freedom to Work Act goes into effect.
+This creates a $75,000 annual income threshold for noncompete agreements and employees.
+It also creates a $45,000 annual income threshold for nonsolicit agreements, including those agreements seeking to prevent solicitation of company employees or customers.
 The Illinois Supreme Court applies a fact specific test to determine whether or not a restrictive covenant is enforceable in Illinois.
 After applying this test, many non-compete and non-solicit agreements will be overbroad, usually due to excessive time and/or geographic limitations.
-The agreement will also likely contain overbroad clauses related to supposed confidential information and/or trade secrets.
+The agreement will also may contain overbroad clauses related to supposed confidential information and/or trade secrets.
 Further, the agreement may not have been in effect long enough to be enforceable under Illinois law.

 McBride Law Offices, P.C. will analyze the agreement and apply Illinois law to the particular facts related to each client.
 Ultimately, it is the goal of the Firm that every Client be fully informed about how Illinois law relates to the supposed restrictions within the agreement.
 If litigation has already commenced, Mr. McBride can defend the employee in litigation and/or seek a declaration from the court that the agreement is unenforceable.